 Signs of mice in your home include visible cues, such as droppings on counters, floors and inside cabinets, and also damage to paper or cardboard food containers and other items that mice may attempt to chew through.
-Mice will also chew through electrical wiring which can cause fires, which is in part why a mouse infestation can prove to be dangerous for you and your family.
+Mice will also chew through electrical wiring, which can cause fires.
+This is in part why a mouse infestation can prove to be dangerous for you and your family.
 Other indicators may be odors from concealed mouse feces or carcasses, sounds from their travels in your walls and also odd behavior from pets.

 One way to be sure that you have a mouse infestation is to leave a small amount of flour on the floor of your kitchen overnight and then check for tracks in the morning.
 Mice and rats are most active at night, so if they are in your home, chances are that they are rooting around at night, especially in your kitchen, where the food is.
 You can also check for scratching and squeaking coming from the ceilings and walls at night.

 We know how frustrating mouse infestations can be, and thatís why we are here to help you. ePestSolutions offers everything you could ever want to get mice out of your home.
-From glue traps to humane mouse catchers, we are able to provide you with the resources to completely eradicate mice from your home.
-Our team of professionals will be able to help you choose exactly what product will work best for your situation, because we know that each infestation is different.
+From glue traps to humane mouse catchers, we are able to provide you with mouse control products and other resources to completely eradicate mice from your home.
+Our team of professionals will be able to help you choose exactly what rat killer or control product will work best for your situation, because we know that each infestation is different.
 The high-quality products that we sell will be sure to get the job done right the first time, so you wonít have to worry about having dirty and disease-filled mice in your home anymore.

 You could call the local exterminating company to help out, but with our easy to use products, you donít have to.
 Snap and glue traps can be easily put up around the house, and pet-safe and kid-friendly traps can also be put up to protect your family.
 But, no matter what, once you identify a mouse problem, you must act to get rid of the mice before they mate and overpopulate your home.
 Mice can carry diseases and become a health hazard to you and your entire family.

-After youíve finished catching and eliminating all of the mice that are in your home, make sure you follow the instructions for preventing mice in the future, that way you donít have to go through the trouble of exterminating a mouse in the future.
+After youíve finished catching and eliminating all of the mice that are in your home, make sure you follow the instructions for preventing mice in the future.
+That way you donít have to go through the trouble of exterminating mice in the future.

 Mouse control begins with ensuring that their food source is as limited as possible.
 Keep pet food off the floors at night, as this is an easy target.
 Secure food goods that are in cabinets within plastic containers, and clean any crumbs or remnants that a mouse may find.
-Inspect desk drawers, under furniture, and in any small spots that may be hiding a food stash, remove and discard.
+In any small spots that may be hiding a food stash, such as desk drawers and under furniture, remove and discard the food.
 Also, make your house clean and tidy in general.
 Basic cleaning can pick up the scraps of food left on the floor, making your home more attractive to the eye and less attractive to mice.
 Mice are generally attracted to clutter around the house because it provides small spaces for them to nest in and live.
-If you remove your clutter, it gives mice less places to hide.
+If you remove your clutter, it gives mice fewer places to hide.

 Next, make sure that all the holes used by mice to enter your home are sealed up with metal or cement.
 You can also generally make sure mice donít get into your home by closing your front door and garage door at night.
 If you have the habit of keeping your doors open, especially at night, mice will find their way in.